jtriley/StarCluster/docs/sphinx/manual/plugins.rst

 **starcluster.clustersetup.ClusterSetup** and implements a *run* method.
 This class must live in a module that is on the PYTHONPATH.
 By default, StarCluster will add the ~/.starcluster/plugins directory to the PYTHONPATH automatically.
-The ~/.starcluster/plugins directory is not created automatically so you will need to create it if it does not exist.

 Below is a very simple example of a StarCluster plugin that installs a package on each node using apt-get after the cluster has been configured: